 The Bloomsbury Art Fair is a different type of fair.
 It is fun, accessible, and brings together a very diverse selection of galleries and artists.
 We wanted to support it, because as a non-profit, they are supporting some great causes as well, including Motivation and the Southern Spinal Injuries Trust.
 We wanted to support their cause, and make the work sold at the fair available to a wider audience online

 5. What can we expect from Rise Art in the future?

 We have some great collaborations coming up with Museums, Galleries and Top Artists around the world.
 We are working with organizations to release original works by artists from Peter Blake to Banksy online while making them accessible.
 With our new risk-free art rentals model, you'll be able to rent a Takashi Murakami for under £100 a month and try it in your home before you buy it.

 About Rise Art:

-Rise Art is the creative new way discover and own original art from the top galleries, museums and artists worldwide.
+Rise Art is the creative new way to discover and own original art from the top galleries, museums and artists worldwide.
 Let Rise Art be your guide to discovering great art.
 Simply take our free art personality quiz (www.riseart.com/quiz), and receive a personalized collection of art picks from our art insiders (www.riseart.com/curator) based on your unique taste in art.
-When you find something you love, purchase it or rent through rise art and take advantage of our risk-free approach to owning art.
+When you find something you love, purchase it or rent it through Rise Art and take advantage of our risk-free approach to owning art.
 Learn more by visiting: www.riseart.com/how-it-works

 About Bloomsbury Art Fair: